'Wolff & Byrd, Counselors of the Macabre' #12.

 Gori Lori

-Lash was also involved with 'Gori Lori' (Third Nipple Press, 2013), a comic strip created and written by Nick Bodgett (often misspelled as "Blodgett" online, yet his name is clearly spelled "Bodgett" on the cover).
-Lash and Steve Crompton (inking) provided the artwork.
-The series could be described as a cross between 'Supernatural Law' and 'Archie' in the sense that the stories take place in a high school set in a post-apocalyptic world, full with mutants.
-While the protagonist is a young teenager, Gori Lori, it's not exactly a family friendly comic.
+Lash was also involved with 'Gori Lori' (Third Nipple Press, 2013), a comic strip created and written by Nick Bodgett (often misspelled as "Blodgett" online, but his name is clearly spelled "Bodgett" on the cover).
+With Lash and Steve Crompton (inking) providing the artwork, the series could be described as a cross between 'Supernatural Law' and 'Archie' in the sense that the stories take place in a high school set in a post-apocalyptic world, full with mutants.
+While the protagonist is the young teenager Gori Lori, it's not exactly a family-friendly comic.
 Many plotlines have a raunchy feel to them, with swearing, bloody violence and gratuitous nudity.

 'The First Gentleman of the Apocalypse'.